 Your brokerage firm cannot vote your shares on any matter that is not considered routine.
-Proposal 1, election of directors, Proposal 2, an advisory vote on the compensation paid to our named executive officers, and Proposal 3, an advisory vote to determine the frequency of future advisory votes on the compensation paid to our named executive officers, are not considered routine matters.
+Proposal 1, election of directors, and Proposal 2, an advisory vote on the compensation paid to our named executive officers, are not considered routine matters.
 If you do not instruct your brokerage firm how to vote with respect to these items, your brokerage firm may not vote with respect to these proposals and those votes will be counted as "broker non-votes."
 "Broker non-votes" are shares that are held in "street name" by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.
-Proposal 4, ratification of the appointment of our independent registered public accounting firm, is considered a routine matter, and your brokerage firm will be able to vote on that item even if it does not receive instructions from you, so long as it holds your shares in its name.
 We encourage you to provide voting instructions to your brokerage firm or other nominee.
-This ensures that your shares will be voted at the annual meeting according to your instructions.
+This ensures that your shares will be voted at the Annual Meeting according to your instructions.
 You should receive directions from your brokerage firm or other nominee about how to submit your voting instructions.

-How many shares must be represented to hold the annual meeting?
+How many shares must be represented to hold the Annual Meeting?

-A majority of our shares of common stock outstanding at the record date must be present in person or represented by proxy to hold the annual meeting.
+A majority of our shares of common stock outstanding at the record date must be present in person or represented by proxy to hold the Annual Meeting.
 This is called a quorum.
 For purposes of determining whether a quorum exists, we count as present any shares that are voted over the internet, by telephone, by completing and submitting a proxy by mail, or that are represented in person at the meeting.
 Further, for purposes of establishing a quorum, we will count as present shares that a stockholder holds even if the stockholder votes to abstain or only votes on one of the proposals.
-In addition, we will count as present shares held in "street name" by banks, brokerage firms or nominees who indicate on their proxies that they do not have authority to vote those shares on Proposals 1, 2 or 3.
-If a quorum is not present, we expect to adjourn the annual meeting until we obtain a quorum.
+In addition, we will count as present shares held in "street name" by banks, brokerage firms or nominees who indicate on their proxies that they do not have authority to vote those shares on Proposals 1 or 2.
+If a quorum is not present, we expect to adjourn the Annual Meeting until we obtain a quorum.

-The presence at the annual meeting, in person or by proxy, of holders representing a majority of our outstanding common stock as of the record date, April 22, 2016, or approximately 18,953,212 shares, constitutes a quorum at the meeting and permits us to conduct the business of the meeting.
+The presence at the Annual Meeting, in person or by proxy, of holders representing a majority of our outstanding common stock as of the record date, April 17, 2017, or approximately 21,197,031 shares, constitutes a quorum at the meeting and permits us to conduct the business of the meeting.